USB microphones might not be right for you.

 The difference is in the connection.
 A USB microphone connects to a computer using a standard Universal Serial Bus cable, while an XLR microphone needs a special (and costly) XLR cable.
 It also needs to be plugged into a preamp or mixer, which a USB mic does not.

 Universal Serial Bus microphones are thus much more convenient and easier to use.
 They are also cheaper.
 But the quality just isn’t there and none of the choices here are omnidirectional, if that is what you are looking for.

-If you need professional sound quality, XLR mics with a preamp are the only option.
+If you need professional audio quality, XLR mics with a preamp are the only option.
 For everyone else, you’ll have to decide for yourself if the trade-off is worth it.
 Here are the advantages and disadvantages of Universal Serial Bus microphones to help you decide.

 Advantages of USB Microphones for Vocals